raihan-karim-ishmam/The-Enigmatic-Research-of-Dr.-X/README.md

 > ⚙️ **Note on Directory Structure**:
 > All scripts and outputs are kept within a flat directory structure for simplicity.
 In a production-grade refactor, this could be modularized into `src/`, `utils/`, `outputs/`, and `models/`, but current setup prioritizes pipeline chaining and ease of reuse.

+> 🧠 **Flexible Local Model Handling**:
+> The project demonstrates **two practical methods for local model integration** — automatic download on first run (used in translation) and **manual setup** (used in summarization).
+This design reflects thoughtful engineering to accommodate different deployment environments, including air-gapped systems and cases where model licenses or availability constraints apply.

+> 📁 **Note on Model Downloads**:
+> Models requiring manual setup come with detailed instructions in `models/instructions.md` folder, making the process clear and easy to follow.

 > 📈 **Performance Tracking**:
 > All major phases — embedding, RAG, translation, and summarization — automatically log **tokens processed, time taken, and speed (tokens/sec)** into `performance_log.txt`.
 This offers transparency and benchmarking across experiments.